Helping pre-college and college students (with a weather/science career focus) gain invaluable knowledge, skills and experiences

 Contact us at 5644 Tavilla Circle - Suite 201, Naples, FL 34110; 239-591-2468

-The Learningworks Foundation, Inc. (a 501c3 corporation) coordinates and helps publicize the National Weather Camp Program (NWXCP).
+How The Weatherworks coordinates and helps publicize the National Weather Camp Program (NWXCP).

-The Learningworks Foundation has also helped design a national camp logo (seen to the left) that is now available for use by all campsites.
+How The Weatherworks has also helped design a national camp logo (seen to the left) that is now available for use by all campsites.

 The NWXCP is designed to ensure that students with a focus on weather (and/or related science fields) have a place to go to develop this interest and interact with other like-minded students.

 Each, of the roughly 12 campsites operating nationwide, functions as an independent entity.
 This includes curriculum, operating procedures, cost, and more.